Investing · Guide

 10$36,000$51,210$15,210

 That $32,756 of tax-free growth is the entire pitch.
-In a regular taxable brokerage account at the same contributions and returns, you'd pay taxes on dividends each year and capital gains tax at withdrawal — typically reducing the after-tax balance by 15-25% depending on your bracket.
+In a regular taxable brokerage account at the same contributions and returns, you'd pay taxes on dividends each year and capital gains tax at withdrawal, typically reducing the after-tax balance by 15–25% depending on your bracket.
+This is especially important if you're someone who expects to be in a higher tax bracket by the time your child reaches college age.

 Run your own scenario: